-Properties infested with pests such as rats, mice, cockroaches, fleas and bed bugs are a risk to occupants and public health in general.
+Properties infested with pests such as mice, rats, insects, cockroaches, fleas, and bedbug are risks to occupants and public health in general.

-Infestations can spread diseases, cause damage, and aggravate certain health conditions including asthma, eczema and other allergies.
+Infestations of pest can spread diseases, cause damage, and cause certain health conditions, including asthma, eczema, and other allergies.
 Mental health may also be affected.

-Research published by Shelter in October 2015 estimated that nearly half a million private rented homes (one in nine) in England had problems with animal infestation.
+Research published by Shelter in October 2015 estimated that nearly half a million private rented homes in England had problems with animal infestation.

 The question of who is responsible for dealing with infestations in privately rented housing depends in part on: